 How Long Will it Take to Recover?

 According to licensed marriage and family therapist David Klow, it can take up to two years of determination to get the relationship back on track.
-He tells SELF in 2018 that while couples can recover from infidelity (and they do), "it takes a lot of work to repair broken trust."
+He told SELF in 2018 that while couples can recover from infidelity (and they do), "it takes a lot of work to repair broken trust."

 What Are The Odds of Saving the Relationship?

-That said, in terms of moving on experts stress the need for total honesty, a focus on rebuilding trust, and addressing the root cause of the infidelity, among other things.
+That said, in terms of moving on, experts stress the need for total honesty, a focus on rebuilding trust, and addressing the root cause of the infidelity, among other things.

 A Genuine Apology

 If you were the one who cheated, your typical apology just won't cut it.
 According to Dr. Janis A. Spring, a clinical psychologist and author of After the Affair, your apology needs to confirm you've heard and understood specifically how you've hurt your partner.
 Then, it's about demonstrating with your actions that you won't repeat your mistake.
 "Verbal reassurances, promising you won’t do it again, that means nothing after cheating," Spring told YourTango.

 Broadly speaking, experts agree that to rebuild trust it's important to do whatever is necessary to make your partner feel secure, whether that includes sharing social media passwords, texts, or credit card bills, Michele Weiner-Davis, a marriage therapist and author of Divorce Busting told Huffpost, "This period of increased accountability shouldn't last forever, but it proves you're committed to doing whatever it takes to get the relationship back on track," she said.
 Granted, there are ways to hide information with today's technology, but the point here is that the cheater be willing to regain their partner's confidence.